MENUMENU

 That’s all there is to it.
 Each door probably took about 2,5 hours to sand, fill and wax which made it a really quick and easy DIY job to do.
 It was also so much quicker than painting them and didn’t require a load of drying time between coats of paint either.

 One of the things that we love most about the doors – and you’ll just have to trust us on this – is how amazingly smooth they now feel!
-Of course, they were smooth after sanding, but even after applying the first coat of wax (and without much buffing) the finish is sooo amazingly smooth.
+Of course, they were smooth after sanding, but even after applying the first coat of wax (and without much buffing) the finish is so amazingly smooth.
 It almost feels like a high gloss varnished surface.

 Is it slightly sad, but they feel so amazing that we can’t walk past them without stroking them!
 Yep, we get excited about stroking our doors… maybe we should get out more…